Toolback/DepositContracts/README.md

 notifyRewardAmount: allow admins to increase amount of reward token, or set a new reward

-setLiquidityHandler: This function allows admins to set the contract responsible for distributing money between the pool and the wallet.
+setLiquidityHandler: This function allows admins to set the contract responsible for distributing money between the pool and the strategy.

 setTrustedForwarder: This function allows admins to set the trusted forwarder address, which is used to perform certain actions on behalf of the contract.